- About this Document

 The fabric architecture used in this JVD for both the Frontend and backend follows the 2-stage clos design, with every leaf node connected to all the available spine nodes, and via multiple interfaces.
 As a result, multiple paths are available between the leaf and spine nodes to reach other devices.

-Dynamic Load Balancing (DLB) ensures that all paths are utilized equally by not only looking at the packet headers to select a path for a given flow, but by also considering real-time link quality based on port load (link utilization) and port queue depth.
+DLB ensures that all paths are utilized more fairly, by not only looking at the packet headers, but also considering real-time link quality based on port load (link utilization) and port queue depth, when selecting a path.
 This method provides better results when multiple long-lived flows moving large amounts of data need to be load balanced.